The simple version

 What if I am exempt?

-Maybe, maybe not.
-Registered facilitators can exist.
-A random lookalike site with a big markup is bad value at minimum.
-Start from the official Love Bali domain.
+Love Bali is the official Bali provincial system for the foreign tourist levy.
+Registered facilitators can exist, but a random lookalike site with a big markup is bad value at minimum.
+Start from the official Love Bali domain unless you have a clear reason not to.